Access4all/adg/pages/examples/hiding-elements/visually/README.md

 ---
-layout: layout
 navigation_title: "Visually"
 position: 1
-lead: "To hide an element visually means: visually (on a computer screen) it isn't perceivable anymore, but non-visual clients (for example screen readers) still perceive it.
-There is no official technique for doing this, but there's a well proven workaround."
 changed: "2018-03-24"
 ---

 # Hiding elements visually by moving them off-screen

+**To hide an element visually means: visually (on a computer screen) it isn't perceivable anymore, but non-visual clients (for example screen readers) still perceive it.
+There is no official technique for doing this, but there's a well proven workaround.**

 It may be surprising, but the only way to hide an element visually while retaining its perceptibility for screen readers is moving them out of the viewport using absolute positioning: